vsrinivas/fuchsia/development/languages/fidl/languages/cpp.md

-# FIDL: C++ Language Bindings
+# C++ Language Bindings

 This document is a description of the Fuchsia Interface Definition Language (FIDL) implementation for C++, including its libraries and code generator.

-See [FIDL: Overview][fidl-overview] for more information about FIDL's overall purpose, goals, and requirements, as well as links to related documents.
+See [Overview][fidl-overview] for more information about FIDL's overall purpose, goals, and requirements, as well as links to related documents.

-This specification builds on the [FIDL: C Language Bindings](c.md) and reuses many of its elements where appropriate.
+This specification builds on the [C Language Bindings](c.md) and reuses many of its elements where appropriate.